 PROJECTS & PROGRAMS

-Produce over 1 million kWh annually (enough to power over 100 homes)
+Over 1 million kWh annual production (enough to power 100 homes)

 Will save an estimated average of $45,000 a year in energy costs, which will be used to fund future energy efficiency and renewable energy projects